Tween Dances are you ready?

 But now the moments he was dreading almost 12 years ago are here.
 And it’s only the beginning.

-Dances, phone calls, dating, tween attitude.
+Jr. High dances, phone calls, dating, tween attitude.
 It’s all starting.
 I hope we’re all ready.

 I know my husband isn’t ready and I’m sure any boy that knocks on our door will not be ready for my husband.